strapi-community/strapi-provider-upload-google-cloud-storage/README.md

 `Error: Error parsing data "Service Account JSON", please be sure to copy/paste the full JSON file`

-When this error occurs, it's probably because you have miss something with the service account json configuration.
+When this error occurs, it's probably because you have missed something with the service account json configuration.

 Follow this step :
 - Open your `ServiceAccount` json file